wp-plugins/wizhi-optimization/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Clean up and optimization WordPress for Chinese user or who use English in China
+Clean up and optimization WordPress for Chinese user or who use English in China, 对WordPress的清理和优化。

 == Description ==